Chapters

 Foreign Trade

 The Statec Foreign Trade statistics provide information on the trade of goods - by product and by country.
 This information is collected respectively through the INTRASTAT declaration and on the basis of customs documents.
+You can see the statistics on the website of the Statec.

-Contact point in South Africa
+Contact points in South Africa

 Luxembourg is represented by the Ambassade Royale des Pays-Bas à Pretoria